 This movie series contains examples of:

 - Bitch in Sheep's Clothing: Damien's many secret protectors are often seemingly nice individuals.
-Damien is a debatable example as he never does anything overtly evil in the first film directly and it's left ambiguous of how aware he is of what he is, but by the third act of the second film, he embraces his destiny.
+Damien never does anything overtly evil in the first film directly and it's left ambiguous of how aware he is of what he is, but by the third act of the second film, he embraces his destiny.

 - Cassandra Truth: Anyone who brings up something being odd about Damien is usually dismissed, regardless of how rational they are.
 Then there's the people who flat out call him evil, his mother among them, and all are viewed as crazy.
 Though subverted in that certain secret Satan worshipers are deliberately being dismissive.

 - Creepy Child: Well, he's quite adorable for the son of Satan but he still does things that creep out other characters and of course the audience.
-Interestingly this trait is ramped up considerably in the 2006 version.
+This trait is ramped up considerably in the 2006 version.

 - Death by Pragmatism: Invoked by Satan and his followers.
 The moment anyone becomes aware of what Damien is, or comes close to revealing it unwittingly or not, they're as good as dead.

 - Enfant Terrible: The plot of the first film.
-He's better behaved at the start of the second, until he learns of his call.
+Damien's better behaved at the start of the second, until he learns of his call.

 - Delia in the fourth film is a much straighter example.